scperkins/EJEHardenberg.github.io/public/writing/poetry/patriot.md

 Love, lost, his romance: lust
 Taking his fill, of the world he trusts
 Smiling, dying, an act of war
-Board that ferry, into the sky drones soar
+Board that boat, in the sky drones soar
 Friends, foes, his gun doesn't know
 Just point to shoot, and the hole will show
 Years, tears, the terror feels